 Key takeaways

-Auto-enter PiP is the 2026 default.
-On Android 12+ you set setAutoEnterEnabled(true) once and the system handles the home-gesture transition; onUserLeaveHint is now the legacy fallback for API 26–30.
+• Auto-enter is the 2026 default.
+On Android 12+ you set setAutoEnterEnabled(true) once and the system runs the home-gesture transition; onUserLeaveHint is now the fallback for API 26–30.

-Source rect hint kills the black-flash.
-Without it the OS animates a black rectangle in and out; with it the video player smoothly zooms into the PiP window and back — the single biggest perceived-quality fix.
+• Source rect hint kills the black flash.
+Without it the OS animates a black rectangle; with it the player zooms from its real bounds — the single biggest perceived-quality fix.

-The work is small, the leverage is large.
-A clean PiP integration on a healthy Kotlin codebase is usually 3–5 engineering days — cheap insurance against a feature competitors already ship.
+• The work is small, the payoff is large.
+A clean Picture-in-Picture integration on a healthy Kotlin codebase is usually 3–5 engineering days, cheap insurance against a feature your competitors already ship.

 Why Fora Soft wrote this playbook

-Fora Soft has been shipping calling, streaming and video-collaboration products since 2005.
-Picture-in-picture is the feature our clients ask for as soon as they have one user complaint about “why does the call die when I open my notes?”
-The implementation looks trivial in the official sample — one line, enterPictureInPictureMode() — but the production version that survives Samsung gestures, foldable hinges, and the home-button race condition is a few hundred lines of careful Kotlin.
+We have built calling, streaming and video-collaboration products since 2005 — 250+ projects with a 50-engineer in-house team.
+Picture-in-Picture is the feature clients ask for the moment one user complains that “the call dies when I open my notes.”
+It looks trivial in the official sample (one line, enterPictureInPictureMode()), but the production version that survives Samsung gestures, foldable hinges, the home-button race condition and Android 16’s predictive back is a few hundred lines of careful Kotlin.

-This guide consolidates what we learned shipping PiP across BrainCert (a WebRTC-first LMS), ProVideoMeeting (an enterprise video conferencing platform), and Sprii (a live-video shopping product handling 72k+ live events).
-Every code snippet has been compiled against Android 14 (API 34) and verified against Android 8.0 through 15.
-Skim the key takeaways and jump to section 06 for the auto-enter pattern, or to section 08 for the source-rect-hint trick.
+This guide consolidates what we learned shipping PiP across BrainCert (a WebRTC-first LMS), ProVideoMeeting (an enterprise video-conferencing platform) and Sprii (a live-video shopping platform).
+Every snippet below is compiled against Android 16 (API 36) and verified from Android 8.0 (API 26) up, cross-checked against Google’s official Picture-in-Picture guide.
+Skim the key takeaways and jump to auto-enter for the modern pattern, or to source rect hint for the smooth-zoom trick.
+Building the same feature on iPhone or iPad?
+Our iOS Picture-in-Picture guide walks through the AVKit and WebRTC paths.

-Building a video calling or streaming app and want PiP done right?
+Building an Android video app and want PiP done right?

 Why Picture-in-Picture is now table stakes

 Every competitor your users compare you to has PiP.
-Zoom, Google Meet, WhatsApp, Telegram, FaceTime via Android Auto, YouTube, Netflix, Spotify, Google Maps, Twitch, and TikTok — the entire reference set of polished Android apps treats PiP as a default.
-Shipping a calling product without it in 2026 reads as outdated the moment a user tries to check their calendar mid-meeting and watches the call die.
+Zoom, Google Meet, WhatsApp, Telegram, YouTube, Netflix, Spotify, Google Maps, Twitch and TikTok all treat the floating window as a default.
+Shipping a calling product without it in 2026 reads as outdated the moment someone tries to check their calendar mid-meeting and watches the call die.

 The business case sits on three pillars.
-Session length: users stay in your app 15–30% longer when they can multitask.
+Session length: users stay in your app longer when they can multitask.
 Conversion to paid: PiP is a recognizable premium signal that lifts upgrade rates on subscription tiers.
-Churn defense: a one-star review with the words “app closes when I switch” will hurt store ranking for weeks.
-The work to ship PiP is small — usually 3–5 engineering days on a healthy codebase — which makes it one of the highest-leverage Android features you can ship per dev-day.
+Churn defense: a one-star review saying “app closes when I switch” hurts store ranking for weeks.
+The work to ship it is small, usually 3–5 engineering days on a healthy codebase, which makes it one of the highest-return Android features you can ship per dev-day.

 The PiP API matrix — what each Android version added

-PiP shipped on Android 8.0 (API 26) and has been refined on every release since.
-The table below collapses the timeline into the four API levels that change your code path.
+Picture-in-Picture on Android shipped on Android 8.0 (API 26) in 2017 and has been refined on every release since.
+The timeline below collapses that history into the four inflection points that change your code path; the table underneath is the same story in detail.

 Manifest setup that prevents activity restarts

-The single most common production bug we see in PiP code review is a missing configChanges attribute on the call activity.
+The single most common production bug we catch in PiP code review is a missing configChanges attribute on the call activity.
 When PiP toggles on or off, Android delivers a configuration change.
-If your activity does not declare it handles those changes, the OS recreates the activity, the video resets to 0:00, the WebRTC peer connection is torn down, and the UX is ruined.
-Add the line below before you do anything else.
+If your activity does not declare that it handles those changes, the OS recreates it: the video resets to 0:00, the WebRTC peer connection tears down, and the UX is ruined.
+Add the lines below before you touch anything else.

 <uses-feature